TroyWilliams3687/documentos/en/documents/python.md

 ## Virtual Environment - Create {#virtual_env_create}

 It is easy to setup a virtual environment from the terminal.
-Issue the command `virtualenv .venv` when you are inside the folder you want to create a virtual environment in (the aegis.documentation repo):
+Issue the command `virtualenv .venv` when you are inside the folder you want to create a virtual environment in (the `~/repos/docs/custom_docs`):

 ```
 $ virtualenv .venv